 1.6 When the Provider delivers a continuing education activity in collaboration with another organization (i.e., Joint Provider), the Provider shall ensure the activity meets the Council's standards and requirements.
-A signed Joint Provider agreement shall be established to delineate the specific responsibilities of the Provider and the organization Joint Provider.
+A signed Joint Provider agreement shall be established to delineate the specific responsibilities of the Provider and the Joint Provider.

-If a Provider intends to enter into an agreement with a Joint Provider other entities the Provider must be an approved Continuing Education Providerreceive prior approval from the Continuing Education Committee and/or Council.
+If a Provider intends to enter into an agreement with a Joint Provider, the Provider must be an approved Continuing Education Provider.
 A provisionally approved Provider may not enter into a Joint Providership agreement as the approved Provider.
 A commercial interest may not be a Joint Provider.

-Any collaborative educational undertaking between a Provider and another organization-Joint Provider must have the approval of both chief-their designated administrative officers.
+Any collaborative educational undertaking between a Provider and Joint Provider must have the approval of their designated administrative officers.
 Both the Joint Provider and Provider must be listed on all Joint Provider documents.
 The Provider has the same responsibility for an activity it provides in collaboration with another organization as for an activity it provides alone.